ygdes/ttihp-HDSISO8/docs/info.md

 * See if both traces match.
 * Send me pictures of your scope traces!

-Note : 8 bits gives a period of 255, the actual depth of the SISO is not exactly that so a shift is expected.
+Note: 8 bits gives a period of 255, the actual depth of the SISO is not exactly that so a shift is expected.

+Note 2: The LFSR_PERIOD pulse appears 192 clock cycles after the release of the RESET pin.

 ![](TT_interface_PRNG_w.png)